 Unfortunately, those who are suffering from mental health disorders often develop substance abuse problems as well.
-In fact, according to a 2014 report from the National Institute on Drug Abuse (NIDA), nearly 8.4 million adults in the United States were dealing with co-occurring disorders.
-No doubt, a large amount of U.S. adults are suffering from the same problem even now.
+In fact, according to the 2018 National Survey on Drug Use and Health, more than 9 million adults experienced AMI (any mental illness) and addiction in 2018.
+That is equal to 3.7% of the adult population.

 However, despite the fact that millions of people were struggling with addiction in addition to other mental health disorders, only thousands of people received treatment that dealt with their co-occurring disorders.
 The Survey states that approximately 50% of the adults who suffered from AMI and addiction received treatment for their disorders.
 A little over 69% of adults with SMI and substance use disorders received treatment.

 One common misunderstanding when it comes to addiction treatment is that it’s only meant to help people become free from substance use.
 But, the truth is that treatment should help individuals work through every element and contributing factor, including any co-occurring disorders.

 We understand this truth here at Sana Lake Recovery Center.
 That’s why we provide treatment that deals with addiction as well as any accompanying disorders.
 Our clients receive care that helps them to work through each disorder and find total healing!

 Everyone who enters our center will be assigned a Substance Use Counselor and a mental health therapist who will work together to develop an individualized plan that will address all underlying issues contributing to the substance use disorder.

 Additionally, we will provide a peer support specialist to help facilitate relationships within the treatment community, guide each person on their individual treatment plan while encouraging them after treatment to help them stay motivated for long-term sobriety.

 Why Treatment of Co-occurring Disorders is Important

 In many instances, struggling mental health may lead individuals to become addicted to medications, alcohol, or illicit drugs.
 Co-occurring treatment approaches should deal with mental health disorders and substance use disorders.